The microscale organization of directed hypergraphs: Results

-To perform motif analysis on real-world directed hypergraphs, we propose an exact algorithm to count the frequency of all connected sub-hypergraph patterns and quantify their abundance with respect to a null model (see Methods).
 Given the intractability of the problem for large sub-hypergraphs, we limit our study of empirical data to patterns involving three and four nodes.
 Moreover, we focus on patterns that include at least one group interaction.
-In Figure~\ref{fig:motifs}, we show the most over-represented patterns of directed higher-order interactions with three and four nodes across different domains.
+Because the theoretical pattern space is still very large, while the empirical signal is sparse and concentrated (see Supplementary Note~3), we restrict our analysis to the positive tail of the motif z-score distributions (see Supplementary Note~3) to highlight structural differences across datasets.
+In particular, Figure~\ref{fig:motifs} shows the most over-represented patterns of directed higher-order interactions with three and four nodes across different domains.
 Each domain reveals distinct motifs, characterized by different directed hyperedge types, sizes, densities and patterns of reciprocity.
 In terms of hyperedges types, \Email and \qna involve abundant patterns with only many-to-one and one-to-many interactions.
-Other datasets display more diverse patterns, including combinations of one-to-many, many-to-one, and many-to-many interactions (this is possible only in motifs with four nodes).
+Other datasets display more diverse patterns, including combinations of one-to-many, many-to-one, and many-to-many interactions (the latter is possible only in motifs with four nodes).
 Traditional one-to-one interactions are commonly part of abundant patterns in all datasets.
-The number of interactions in abundant sub-hypergraphs is small in the \metabolic and \Citation domains, often involving just one or two hyperedges.
-In contrast, the \Email, \bitcoin, and \qna domains tend to be richer in interactions.
+The number of interactions in abundant sub-hypergraphs is small in the \bitcoin, \metabolic and \Citation domains, often involving just one or two hyperedges.
+In contrast, the \Email and \qna domains tend to be richer in interactions.
 This observation is reversed when considering the average size of interactions.
-This relation between the number and the average size of interactions aligns with previous studies on undirected higher-order motifs~\cite{lotito2022higher}.
-A common pattern in many datasets is the coexistence of group interactions, alongside lower-order interactions within the same set of nodes.
-These interactions seem to play a role in increasing the overall reciprocity of the patterns, suggesting the existence of a feedback mechanism.
+The relation between the number and the average size of interactions aligns with previous studies on undirected higher-order motifs~\cite{lotito2022higher}.
+A common pattern in many datasets is the coexistence of group interactions alongside lower-order interactions within the same set of nodes, a phenomenon often referred to as nestedness~\cite{lotito2022higher} or simpliciality~\cite{landry2024simpliciality}.
+Interestingly, considering the direction of such interactions reveals that they seem to play a role in increasing the overall reciprocity of the patterns, suggesting the existence of a feedback mechanism.
 This is particularly evident in \Email data.
-In addition to reciprocity, the direction of lower-order interactions in abundant patterns suggests a reinforcing mechanism, where subsets of source and target nodes interact at multiple interaction sizes.
-It is also likely to observe lower-order interactions among nodes that act together as a source or target of the group interaction.
+In addition to reciprocity, the direction of lower-order interactions in abundant patterns suggests a reinforcing mechanism where subsets of source and target nodes interact at multiple interaction sizes.
+These observations are closely connected with the insights discussed in the previous sections about frequent co-senders and co-receivers nodes and higher-order reciprocity.